CometVisu/cometvisu.github.io/features.md

 </div>

 The functionality can be extended by plug-ins.
-This allows for widgets that are either requiring more ressources or are only relevant for a limited audience.
+This allows for widgets that are either requiring more resources or are only relevant for a limited audience.
 Plug-ins are:

 <div class="widgetlist">